François Budan de Boislaurent

+Life

 Budan was born in Limonade, Cap-Français, Saint-Domingue (now Haiti) on 28 September 1761.
 His early education was at Juilly, France.
 He then proceeded to Paris where he studied medicine, receiving a doctorate for a thesis entitled Essai sur cette question d'économie médicale : Convient-il qu'un malade soit instruit de sa situation?
 Budan died in Paris on 6 October 1840.

 Budan explains in his book how, given a monic polynomial p(x), the coefficients of p(x+1) can be obtained by developing a Pascal-like triangle with first row the coefficients of p(x), rather than by expanding successive powers of x+1, as in Pascal's triangle proper, and then summing; thus, the method has the flavour of lattice path combinatorics.
 Taken together with Descartes' Rule of Signs, this leads to an upper bound on the number of the real roots a polynomial has inside an open interval.
 Although Budan's Theorem, as this result was known, was taken up by, among others, Pierre Louis Marie Bourdon (1779-1854), in his celebrated algebra textbook, it tended to be eclipsed by an equivalent result due to Joseph Fourier, as the consequence of a priority dispute.
 Interest in Budan's theorem has been revived because some further computational results are more easily deducible from it than from Fourier's version of the theorem.